 Are they safe to use in diffusers, as a spray or shampoo applied directly on a cat, or in their food?

 There’s a lot of confusing information out there about these oils, so I’ve created a whole ‘nother page to help make things clear… check it out!

 I Prefer “Natural” Flea Products… What Are My Choices?

-Since the commercially prepared store-bought “natural” products are already very diluted and have been tested by their manufacturers, they save you the trouble of figuring out what will work for your healthy feline friend.
+Since commercially prepared store-bought “natural” products are already diluted and have been tested by their manufacturers, they save you the trouble of figuring out the proper dosage and dilution rates for your cat.

 Always ask your veterinarian what products are good for your particular kitty and how to use them.

 If you have a young kitten, sick or senior cat, you have to be extra careful choosing what to use for a flea treatment.

 Discover more about safe and effective treatments for them at “How to Kill Fleas on Kittens, Senior, and Sick Cats”.